 Perissa Black Sand Beach, Santorini

-Be sure to wear foot protection and slather on a liberal dose of sunblock to avoid the real damage the sun can do here.
+Wear foot protection and slather on a liberal dose of sunblock to avoid the real damage the sun can do here.
 Lounge chairs and umbrellas are available to rent, and when you’re ready to call it quits, you can head to one of the cool cafes just behind the beach.

 Kolimvithra Beach, Tinos

-There is a relaxed beach bar in a retro school bus that you literally can’t miss if you visit this beach.
-This bar area has a nice bohemian vibe that will make you feel like youāve been transported to Bali.
-We rarely find these kind of laid-back beach bars on Greek beaches, so make sure to enjoy it!
+There is a relaxed beach bar in a retro school bus that you can’t miss if you visit this beach.
+This bar area has a nice bohemian vibe that will make you feel like you’ve been transported to Bali.
+We rarely find this kind of laid-back beach bar on Greek beaches, so enjoy it!

 Paralia Vagia, Serifos

-Paralia Vagia is a beautiful little beach located on the Greek island of Serifos.
-Known for its crystal clear waters and golden fine sand, it’s a secluded destination for both locals and tourists.
+Paralia Vagia is a beautiful little beach on the Greek island of Serifos.
+Known for its crystal clear waters and golden, fine sand, it’s a secluded destination for both locals and tourists.
+The beach is surrounded by stunning cliffs, providing a unique and breathtaking landscape to swim in or just lay by the beach.
+It’s also a great spot for snorkeling, as the waters are calm and clear.
+Visitors can find sunbeds, umbrellas for rent, and a small eatery, so you don’t have to go far when hungry.

 Galissas Beach, Syros

-Galissas Beach may be one of the most popular beaches on Syros, but in the grand scheme of Greek beaches, this is one of those places that is still relatively unheard of.
-Head here on any sunny day, even in mid-July, and find plenty of space to relax and enjoy the clear calm waters.
+Galissas Beach may be one of the most popular beaches on Syros, but it is still relatively unheard of.
+Head here on any sunny day, even mid-July, and find plenty of space to relax and enjoy the clear, calm waters.
+Syros is full of sandy beaches, and Galissas is no exception.
+Walk the long sandy beach that stretches for 700 meters, surrounded by hills and greenery.

 Seven Martyrs Church and Beach, Sifnos

-The Church of Seven Martyrs in the village of Kastro on Sifnos Island may not seem like your typical best beaches in Greece, but there are some nice places to lounge, take in the views, get in a bit of Greek religion, and cliff jump.
+The Church of Seven Martyrs in the village of Kastro on Sifnos may not seem like your typical best beaches in Greece, but there are some nice places to lounge, take in the views, get in a bit of Greek religion, and cliff jump.
+The church is the most photographed spot on the island, and almost every visitor to Sifnos will walk down the picturesque stairs to view the small blue and white church placed perfectly in the Aegean Sea.
+Below the church lie several rockpools and a small cove for a refreshing swim.
+There are stairs leading down to the rocky area.
+We found numerous places to cliff jump varying in height!

 Valtaki Beach, Gytheio, Peloponnese

-I couldn’t only list Greece beaches on the Greek islands as the mainland has some amazing coastline too!
+I couldn’t list only beaches on the Greek islands, as the mainland has some amazing coastline, too!
 Valtaki Beach is a beautiful Blue Flag Beach in the Peloponnese.
+In addition to being a nice place for locals to relax, Valtaki Beach is famous for the abandoned shipwreck of the Dimitrios, which has been stranded on the shore since the 1980s.

 Greek Travel Planning Resources